History of Palestine: Jewish–Roman wars

-It was during this period that the split of early Christianity and Judaism occurred.
-The Jewish Pharisee movement, led by Yochanan ben Zakai, made peace with Rome and survived.
-Following the Great Revolt, Jews continued to live in Palestine in significant numbers, and were allowed to practice their religion.
-An estimated 2/3 of the population in the Galilee and 1/3 of the coastal region were Jewish.
-Jews again revolted against Rome in 132 CE.
-The causes for the revolt are unknown; one theory holds that a ban on circumcision (which the Romans saw as genital mutilation) sparked it, another that the emperor's decision in 130 CE to re-found Jerusalem, still in ruins after its destruction in 70 CE, as a Roman colony, complete with a pagan temple, offended pious Jews enough to revolt.
-The Bar Kokhba Revolt took three years to put down and incurred massive costs on both sides.
-Consequently, the center of Palestinian Jewish life moved to the Galilee, which had mostly stayed out of the revolt.
-The Bar Kokhba revolt saw a major shift in the population of Palestine.
+In 132 CE, a second uprising, the Bar Kokhba revolt erupted and took three years to put down.
+It incurred massive costs on both sides, and saw a major shift in the population of Palestine.
 The sheer scale and scope of the overall destruction is described in a late epitome of Dio Cassius's Roman History, where he states that Roman war operations in the country had left some 580,000 Jews dead, with many more dying of hunger and disease, while 50 of their most important outposts and 985 of their most famous villages were razed to the ground.
-"Thus," writes Dio Cassius, "nearly the whole of Judaea was made desolate."
+According to Cassius, "nearly the whole of Judaea was made desolate".

 Province of Syria Palaestina

 During or after the Bar Kohkba Revolt, Hadrian joined the province of Judea with Galilee and the Paralia to form the new province of Syria Palaestina.
 Some scholars view these actions as an attempt to disconnect the Jewish people from their homeland, but this theory is debated.

 Jerusalem was re-established as the Aelia Capitolina, a greatly diminished military colony with perhaps no more than 4,000 residents.
 Jews were banned from the city and from settling in its vicinity as punishment for the Bar Kokbha revolt, though the ban was not strictly enforced and a slow trickle of Jews settled in the city over the subsequent centuries.
 In the late 2nd and early 3rd century, new cities were founded at Eleutheropolis, Diospolis, and Nicopolis.

 In the 260s, the Palmyrene king Odaenathus helped the Romans defeat the Persians (Sasanian Empire) and became, though nominally still Rome's vassal, the real ruler of Syria Palaestina and Rome's other holdings in the Near East.
 His widow Zenobia declared herself the Empress of the breakaway Palmyrene Empire but she was defeated by the Romans in 272.